mgemalma/Accounting_for_Confirmation_Bias_in_Crowdsourced_Label_Aggregation/README.md

 This is a repository for the data and code for the paper "Accounting for Confirmation Bias in Crowdsourced Label Aggregation".

+## Questions?

+Please reach out to the author for any questions.
+You can contact at: [mgemalma@purdue.edu](mailto:mgemalma@purdue.edu).

 ## Repository Structure

 * `Algorithm` contains the code of the proposed algorithm implemented by C. GSL library version 2.6 is used widely in the code and this library needs to be downloaded.